opanitch/resume.md/resume.md

   <li>Created and developed SDWAN, net new product offering within Comcast Businesses, generating $5MM+ in revenue annually.
 SDWAN is a cloud based networking solution enabling companies to easily manage their network, saving them money on expensive in-house engineers.</li>
   <li>Built and maintained an enterprise user portal with over 2 million subscribers, using Node.js to compile a Knockout.js Front-end with a .Net architecture.</li>
   <li>Drove innovation and modern UI standards in development during Front-end migration to React/Redux architecture.
 These upgrades created reusable code patterns that helped with decreasing development time, maintenance costs, and the appearance of critical defects.</li>
-  <li>Lead development of common styles update to the entire Business My Account suite to align with the rest of Comcast consumer and enterprise properties.</li>
+  <li>Led development of common styles update to the entire Business My Account suite to align with the rest of Comcast consumer and enterprise properties.</li>
   </ul>
   <p class="job-link"><a href="https://business.comcast.com/myaccount/">https://business.comcast.com/myaccount/</a></p>
   <div class="job-projects">